 Macroinvertebrate sampling in the Ararira/LII River and the inflowing drains within the Reserve be considered to inform management decisions.

-A survey of the waterways and drains within the Reserve boundaries for kēwai /freshwater crayfish and kakahi/freshwater mussels, could be considered to confirm which species are present and to help inform management decisions.
+A survey of the waterways and drains within the Reserve boundaries for koura /freshwater crayfish and kakahi/freshwater mussels, could be considered to confirm which species are present and to help inform management decisions.

 Completion of a survey of aquatic habitat conditions is also considered, largely for establishing baseline conditions to enable monitoring of post- restoration conditions.